fscelliott/docsdonewell/_posts/2020-12-16-lookback-dx-onboarding-teardown.md

 I did the same when I took Optimizely on as a client back in March 2020.
 (Hello - I started just as covid-19 hit the USA!
 I still remember a coworker in San Francisco cancelling an afternoon meeting because "we're about to go into lockdown."
 It got real, real fast.)

-As we wrap up 2020 (whew, whom amongst us is not glad to see its tail end?), I'd like to look back at my teardowns as a measure of my impact on the dev docs.
+As we wrap up 2020, (whew, whom amongst us is not glad to see its tail end?)
+I'd like to look back at my teardowns as a measure of my impact on the dev docs.

 Here are the teardowns: